pypa/packaging.python.org/source/specifications/core-metadata.rst

 .. versionadded:: 1.0
 .. versionchanged:: 2.1
-   Added restrictions on format from the :ref:`name grammar <name-grammar>`.
+   Added restrictions on format from the :ref:`name format <name-format>`.

 The name of the distribution.
 The name field is the primary identifier for a distribution.
 It must conform to the :ref:`name format specification